Rayanworkout/MinimalistWebServer/README.md

 ```bash
 python MinimalistServer.py
 ```
-The server listens on localhost:8080 by default, but you can specify another host / host when creating the server instance or at runtime.
+The server listens on localhost:8080 by default, but you can specify another host / port when creating the server instance or at runtime.
 The port number must be of type int, and host number of type string.

 At runtime: